-You have completed the setup process, all discovered device can be controlled through your Alexa device.
-Please test whether it works normally with the voice command.
+You have now completed the setup process.
+All discovered devices can be controlled through your Alexa device.
+Please test if it works normally with voice commands.

-For example, if a bulb on Kasa is named after “Little Bulb”, we can say “Alexa, turn on the Little Bulb” and check if Alexa power this bulb.
+For example, if a bulb on Kasa is named “Little Bulb”, we can say “Alexa, turn on the Little Bulb” and check if Alexa powers on this bulb.

-Note: Every time you change the name of smart device, you are requested to discover this device again to update the name.
+Note: Every time you change the name of smart device, you will need to discover this device again to update the name.

 - Try to reboot the smart device and re-discover on Alexa.

-- Why the device’s status is Offline on Alexa?
+- Why does the device’s status Show “Offline” on Alexa?

-- Wireless connection could be lost.
+- Wireless connection could have been lost.
 Try reboot the device and re-discover on Alexa.

-- Internet access on router could be unavailable.
+- Internet access on your router could be unavailable.

-- Alexa has discovered the devices but couldn’t manage them, while via Kasa App we all work well.
+- Alexa has discovered the devices but cannot manage them, while via Kasa App you can.